Voldemortas/picture/readme.md

 Comparator.comparePixels(P2, P1, AlphaOption.ignoreFirst)

 //255 of red + 255 of green + 0 of blue + 64 of alpha = 574
-Comparator.comparePixels(P1, P2, AlphaOption.compare)
+Comparator.comparePixels(P1, P2, AlphaOption.subtract)
 //255 of red + 255 of green + 0 of blue + 64 of alpha = 574
-Comparator.comparePixels(P2, P1, AlphaOption.compare)
+Comparator.comparePixels(P2, P1, AlphaOption.subtract)

 //63 of red + 127 of green = 190
 Comparator.comparePixels(P1, P2, AlphaOption.multiply)